JustThisWeeb/simple-youtube-downloader-gui/README.md

 None at the moment.

 # Requirements:
-pytube - py -m pip install pytube in command prompt
+pytube - (in the command prompt) py -m pip install pytube in command prompt